odonzyk/jenkins-vagrant-saltstack/README.md

 - creates a new virtualbox with masterless salstack
 - install Jenkins with Plugins and job as example

+In the VirtualBox you can find important folders like:
+/etc/salt
+/srv/

+Jenkins WebGui is forwared to the host! config.vm.network :forwarded_port, guest: 80, host: 8080
+config.vm.network :forwarded_port, guest: 8080, host: 8081

 Features

 * Java 8